ds-civic-data/Emergency_response_time/documents/proposal.md

 ### Questions

 Does response time correlate with health outcomes?
-If so, how strongly is the correlation?
+If so, how strong is the correlation?

 What are the confounding variables that affect response time?

-What does reponse time strictly means?
+What does reponse time strictly mean?
 Hold time or time between call and arrival?

 What does a good metric indicate?
 Shorter response time or less duplications?